 - 2 cup scallions sliced, for garnish

-- 1 large jalapeno thinly sliced, for garnish
+- 1 large jalapeño pepper thinly sliced, for garnish (see note 6

-- 1 thai bird chile thinly sliced, for garnish, optional (see notes)
+- 1 Thai bird chile thinly sliced, for garnish, optional (see note 6)

 - In a Dutch oven or 3-quart saucepan, heat oil until shimmering.
 Stir in garlic and ginger until fragrant, about 1 minute.